Caroline Rhea

-Caroline Gilchrist Rhea (/'reɪ/; born April 13, 1964) is a Canadian actress and stand-up comedian, who is best known for her role as Linda Flynn-Fletcher, Betty Jo Flynn and additional voices from the Disney Channel and Disney XD animated series Phineas and Ferb and Hilda Spellman on the ABC series Sabrina the Teenage Witch.
+Caroline Gilchrist Rhea (/'reɪ/; born April 13, 1964) is a Canadian actress and stand-up comedian who is best known for her role as Hilda Spellman in the ABC series Sabrina the Teenage Witch and for voicing Linda Flynn-Fletcher in the Disney Channel animated series Phineas and Ferb.

 She has performed numerous comedy specials, including three one-hour standup specials for HBO, Showtime, and Bravo.
-She is also known as the voice of Linda Flynn-Fletcher on the Disney Channel series Phineas and Ferb and as a regular on Hollywood Squares with her friend Whoopi Goldberg.
+She is also known as a regular on Hollywood Squares with her friend Whoopi Goldberg.
 Rhea was chosen by Rosie O'Donnell as the new hostess of her syndicated talk show (renamed The Caroline Rhea Show) and hosted the reality television show The Biggest Loser on NBC for the first three seasons.
 She appeared regularly on ABC's Match Game with Alec Baldwin from 2016 to 2020.
-She would return to Disney Channel on the series Sydney to the Max, playing the role of Grandma Judy.
+She also returned to Disney Channel to portray Judy Reynolds in the comedy series Sydney to the Max, which aired from 2019 to 2021.

 Early life

-Rhea was born and raised in Westmount, Quebec, the daughter of Margery and David Rhea, an obstetrician and gynecologist, respectively.
+Rhea was born and raised in Westmount, Quebec, the daughter of Margery and David Rhea, an obstetrician and gynecologist.
 She has two sisters, Cynthia and Celia.
 She attended The Study, an all-girls private school in Westmount, Quebec; Dalhousie University in Nova Scotia; and the University of Arizona.

 Career

 Standup

 Rhea moved to New York in 1986 to pursue a career as a comedian and actress.
 She began performing at venues like Catch a Rising Star and The Comic Strip, where she performed along with comedians including Chris Rock, Louis C.K., Dave Attell, Marc Maron, and Jim Gaffigan.
 She made her first filmed standup appearances on MTV's Half-Hour Comedy Hour, Comic Strip Live, and Caroline's Comedy Hour.

 Rhea was given a one-hour special for HBO, called One Night Stand.
 She followed it up with Rhea's Anatomy, her one-hour special for Bravo, and Give Me My Remote for Showtime.

+Even as recently as New Year's Eve 2024, Rhea continues to perform live comedy shows.